zAlweNy26/Java_Projects/README.md

    Fiscal Code Calculator is an application that calculate your fiscal code in a really easy way.
    After calculating it, the application will enter the data and the fiscal code in a JSON file in the same directory of the        program.
 The program works only with italian cities and foreign nations.
    - Italian cities database provided by [Matteo Contrini](https://github.com/matteocontrini/comuni-json)

+## 5. Acronym Game
+   - Main Game - Works - 95 %
+   - Features - Works - 95 %
+   - Multiplayer P2P - Doesn't Work - 0% [Not yet implemented]

+   ### About it :
+   Acronym Game is a java game that you must play with friends !
+You have to write a meaningful sentence before time runs out and then, you and your friends have to vote the best one.
+Each vote is secret and the writer of the sentence must be secret as well, so you can just vote which you like most !

 # Other